spiral-modules/components/README.md

 Unit Testing is a work in progress.

 Read more with examples in [spiral guide](https://github.com/spiral/guide).
+Check [Framework Bundle](https://github.com/spiral/spiral).

 P.S.
 Beta release coming over next week or so once documentation is complete (09/23/2015).